sromanhu/CMSmadesimple-SSTI--Content/README.md

 <br>
-Below is the result of the SSTI payload with the server name
+Below is the result of the SSTI payload with the server name:
 <br>
 </br>